Degree Requirements

 Upon completion of the program, graduates will:

-- Have a rudimentary capacity to create original or derivative music (Composition/Improvisation)
+- Create original and derivative music (Composition/Improvisation)

 Sample Four Year Plans